Selling software technologies to the Abu Dhabi government

-Mark approached Healy Consultants in June 2006 to explore ways in which we could help him achieve his objectives.
+Mark approached Healy Consultants to explore ways in which we could help him achieve his objectives.
 With several new multimillion dollar oil and gas-related projects on the drawing board in Abu Dhabi, Mark believed that his company may gain a competitive advantage at the tender process if it had a local subsidiary.
 Mark’s preferences were that he should have full legal control of the company, and that he would set up a fully-fledged office in Abu Dhabi to serve local Clients.

 Mark spoke to Aidan Healy, managing director of Healy Consultants, via telephone to discuss the corporate options available to him.
 Aidan also explained the various legal, tax and accounting implications of setting up a business in Abu Dhabi, and also warned Mark of the multiple challenges (and high costs) of doing so.
 Mark appeared to be grateful for this important advice at this early stage.
 Given the nature of the operation Mark was looking to establish, it was clear that an Abu Dhabi limited liability company (LLC) would be the only suitable corporate structure to enable him to undertake projects in Abu Dhabi itself.
 An Abu Dhabi LLC would allow Mark to obtain a UAE trade license, rent an Abu Dhabi business premises, open a local bank account and obtain local visas for expatriate employees.
 However, Aidan made it clear that Mark would require a UAE national to be the majority shareholder in the company.